Analysis | Why a ship stuck in Egypt threatens the economy in the United States

 Until it starts disrupting the American economy.

 If you’ve been paying attention to the story, you’ve probably heard this aspect mentioned.
-This boat, this one gigantic, Empire-State-Building-sized boat, might potentially cause economic damage to the United States.
+This ship, this one gigantic, Empire State Building-sized ship, might potentially cause economic damage to the United States.
 This may seem inscrutable to a layperson.
-The boat will do this … how, exactly?
+The ship will do this … how, exactly?

-To answer this question, I reached out to several experts on global logistics.
-The goal wasn’t to understand the intricacies of the international trade system but simply to answer that direct question.
-What’s the butterfly-flapping-its-wings process by which that stuck boat ripples onto our shores?
+To answer this question, I contacted several experts on global logistics.
+The goal wasn’t to understand the intricacies of the international trade system, but simply to answer that direct question.
+What’s the butterfly-flapping-its-wings process by which that stuck vessel ripples onto our shores?

-The short and obvious answer is that, unlike that apocryphal butterfly, there’s a direct and obvious connection between that boat and American consumers.
+The short and obvious answer is that, unlike that apocryphal butterfly, there’s a direct and obvious connection between that ship and American consumers.

-The ship, the Ever Given, is bound for Rotterdam where it will unload the cargo it picked up in Malaysia.
+The ship, the Ever Given, is bound for Rotterdam, where it will unload the cargo it picked up in Malaysia.
 It’s a lot of cargo; the Ever Given can transport up to 20,000 standard shipping containers.
 To give some perspective, if each container was carrying unwrapped Rubik’s Cubes, one container would hold 218,000 cubes and the Ever Given could transport about 4.4 billion of the toys.

 It’s not clear what’s on the vessel now, though presumably not that.
 It could be clothes bound for distribution to stores in Europe.
 It could be manufacturing components destined for the East Coast of the United States.
 The short and simple descriptor is that it’s something that fits into the global economy somewhere — and therefore it’s a problem.